 State archives have no money for poster restoration and preservation, despite their claims to do so, whereas over 50 of the rarest posters in this Collection have been professionally de-acidified, cleaned, and backed on Japanese rice paper as part of our commitment to keeping these pieces of history intact.
 There is no doubt that these posters, because of their notoriety, would be buried deep inside the vaults of state archives and not available to scholars or to the film student or general public were it not for private collecting efforts such as ours.

 Other William Gillespie Collection materials, such as issues of DER DEUTSCHE FILM (RFK, 1936-1943) have been scanned for scholars, who have no easy access to these rare Zeitschriften.
-The Index of the first 5 years of the magazine published is available at the upper left of this Home page menu bar.
+The Index of the first 5 years of the magazine published is available at the upper right of this Home page menu bar.

 Acquiring original posters and other film materials from this historical era is a bit like stumbling blindfolded in a very large dark room, where one cannot see or comprehend the 'universe' of what was published and printed at the time in its entirety; and doesn't know what one doesn't know...and there is now nobody alive to ask.
 So much was lost in the napalm fire–bombing of Germany, so much looted by the Red Army and so much by souvenir–hunting American GIs that present–day German archives have nothing close to a full set of magazine print–runs, or film posters, or related ephemera... and no money to even transfer nitrate 35mm film prints to safety film for posterity.
 In our small way, new discoveries and surprises still happen from time to time; and whole new areas of collection and pursuit become visible as the years go by.
 Hence the varied menu subjects above.